openshift/enhancements/dev-guide/feature-gate.md

    5. make it easy to wire a hook to handle FeatureGate updates if exit isn't desired
 4. Update existing operators to use the library-go implementation to consume feature gates in this way
-5. Update the installer to pass full FeatureGate manifests to the five-ish operators that participate in rendering This is needed to ensure that cluster-config-operator is updated, all the bootstrap processes will have the same feature gates enabled.
+5. Update the installer to pass full FeatureGate manifests to the five-ish operators that participate in rendering This is needed to ensure that when cluster-config-operator is updated, all the bootstrap processes will have the same feature gates enabled.

 #### openshift/api